web-classroom/heig-vd-web-course/docs/01-course-organization/PRESENTATION.md

 ## 🏅 Notation

-- 6-8 labs, 4 of which build on the previous one to create an online multiplayer game.
-(20%)
+- 6 labs.
+(33%)
-- 2-3 evaluation, formats and dates to be defined (30%)
+- 3 evaluation, formats and dates to be defined (67%)
-- Final exam (50%)

 ---